precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 The biggest drawback with all the aforementioned points is that home row mod-combos are even more prone to misfires than home row mod-taps are.
 All that's needed for a combo to fire is to register a press event for all the combo keys, in any order, within the combo term.

 As a matter of fact, one should not be fooled by the idea that you're less likely to press down multiple keys simultaneously than to hold a single key a tad too long.
-You can't fine-tune when and how a combo activates like you can with mod-taps via tap hold configuration settings such as `IGNORE_MOD_TAP_INTERRUPT` and `PERMISSIVE_HOLD` — Although <abbr title="Pull Request">PR</abbr> [#8591] adds half a dozen new combo configuration settings that will be of interest for anyone looking to use home row mod-combos.
+You can't fine-tune when and how a combo activates like you can with mod-taps via tap hold configuration settings such as `PERMISSIVE_HOLD` — Although <abbr title="Pull Request">PR</abbr> [#8591] adds half a dozen new combo configuration settings that will be of interest for anyone looking to use home row mod-combos.
 Combos' indifference to key press order also prevents you from employing advanced tricks such as [rolled modifiers cancellation](#rolled-modifiers-cancellation) to help with accidental mods.

 [#8591]: https://github.com/qmk/qmk_firmware/pull/8591